 CAN I CONVERT THIS BUNDT CAKE RECIPE INTO MINI BUNDT CAKES?

 Yes!
 I haven’t tried it myself, but one of my readers adjusted it by making a half recipe and using a pan that has 12 mini bundt cavities (approximately 5 cup total capacity).
-He filled each mini bundt 3/4 full and baked at 375 degrees for 22-25 minutes.
+They filled each mini bundt 3/4 full and baked at 375 degrees for 22-25 minutes.
 Please leave a comment if you try this so that we have more input for others who would like to try something similar!
 Mini bundt pans do differ in shape and size, so I recommend you watch the cakes carefully and test as the bake nears the end of its time.

 Chocolate Olive Oil Bundt Cake